jpedro/jpedro.github.io/self-hosting.md

 ## Replacing heroku addons

-Here the challenge boils down to exposing some CRUD API that creates cloud resources, like a new postgres database, a redis database and exposes some environment variables via a file for each deployment made.
+This boils down to exposing some CRUD API that creates cloud resources, like a new postgres database, a redis database and exposes some environment variables via a file for each deployment made.

-There should be a way to uniquely identify a repo so each time it chages its name the same resources env gets attached.
+There should be a way to uniquely identify a repo so each time it chages its name or domain the same resources env gets injected into the kubernetes deployment via config maps or secrets.